 Drawer style bins tend to be much easier to empty, as you can usually pull out the bin with a single hand and don't have to move the heavy shredding unit.
-This is especially useful if your shredder is going to be tucked away under a desk or behind some nice office shrubbery.
-The big disadvantage to drawer style bins is that it can often be easy to overfill them.
-If this happens a stack of paper confetti snow builds up over the ips of the bin, resulting in an avalanche when you pull it out.
-Luckily we tested shredders concurrently with robot vacuum cleaners, so this wasn't a huge issue for our testers, but in most circumstances it can create a frustrating mess.
-This is where a good full indicator comes into play.
+This is especially useful if your shredder is going live under a desk or behind some nice office shrubbery.
+The big disadvantage to drawer style bins is that it can be easy to overfill them.
+If this happens a stack of paper confetti snow builds up over the lips of the bin, creating an avalanche when you pull it out.
+We happened to be testing shredders in the same room where robot vacuum cleaners were being tested so we lucked out on cleaning up the mess.
+But you may not be so lucky and need to deal with the spilled confetti.
+This is where a good "full indicator" comes into play.
 Some models have a light near the shredding slot that turns on when the bin is full, making it easy to remember to empty it before it becomes overloaded.
-Others simply have a small window in the front.
-This is useful, but it is easy to forget to monitor these windows and overfill the bin anyway.
+Others have a small window in the front.
+This is better than nothing, but it is easy to ignore these windows and overfill the bin.

 Shred Cycles and Cool Down Periods

-All shredders have an advertised maximum continuous run time, and a corresponding cool time before it will be ready to run again.
-In our testing we ran all of the models continuously for 15 minutes, which would represent a massive shredding session for the average consumer, and none of them overheated.
-Thus we feel comfortable in saying that any of these models will be able to handle the workload of the normal individual, home office, or small office.
-If you do shred a lot and are worried about overheating applying some Fellowes Powershred Performance Shredder Oil periodically to your shredding blades will reduce friction and keep things running coolly and smoothly.
-If you work in a large office that consistently shreds a large volume of documents, you will need a more expensive, industrial shredder or subscribe to a shredding service (see below).
+Every shredder has an advertised maximum continuous run time and a corresponding cool time before it will be ready to run again.
+We ran all of the tested models continuously for 15 minutes, which would be a massive shredding session for the average consumer.
+None of them overheated.
+Thus any of these models will be able to handle the workload of the normal individual, home office or small office.
+If you do shred a lot and are worried about overheating, apply some Fellowes Powershred Performance Shredder Oil periodically to your shredding blades to reduce friction and keep things running coolly and smoothly.
+If you are in a large office that consistently shreds a large volume of documents, you will need to get a more expensive, industrial shredder or subscribe to a shredding service (see below).

 When to use a Shredding Service

-Professional shredding services are overkill for most consumers, but can be advantageous in some situations.
+Professional shredding services can be advantageous in some situations.
 The most common one would be moving.
-When packing up all you own for a big move it is common to find reams of paper form tax seasons gone by that would be pointless to lug along, but would take hours of shredding to dispose of with a normal home office shredder.
-In this case it would be much more convenient to pay a shredding service to get the job done quickly.
-Some professions require using, and then destroying, sensitive information from clients.
-Those clients may want or require some sort of proof that their information has been destroyed.
-A shredding service can provide a proof of destruction document.
-This also provides you with legal assurance in case your clients' information is stolen after the fact.
-Finally, large offices that shred frequently may find economic benefits in subscribing to a monthly shredding service rather than having paid employees waste time shredding.
+It is common to find reams of paper from past tax seasons that would be pointless to lug along, but would take hours of shredding to dispose of with a normal home office shredder.
+In this case a shredding service would get the job done quickly.
+Some professions require destroying sensitive client information.
+Those clients may want proof that their information has been destroyed, which can be provided by a shredding service.
+This also provides you with legal assurance in case your clients' information is is somehow stolen.
+Finally, large offices that shred frequently may find economic benefits in subscribing to a monthly shredding service rather than having paid employees spend time shredding.